tsung-ju/parallax-background-image/README.md

 #### Attributes

-- `image-src`
-  URL to the background image.
+- `image-src`: URL to the background image.
   - Required.
-- `velocity-x` `velocity-y`
-  Controls how fast the background scrolls.
+- `velocity-x` `velocity-y`: Controls how fast the background scrolls.
   - `velocity=1` means scrolling at the same speed as the parent (no parallaxing).
   - `velocity=0` means the background does not move at all (fixed background).
   - Accepts floating point numbers.
   - `velocity-x` defaults to `1`, `velocity-y` defaults to `0.8`.
-- `align-x` `align-y`
-  Aligns the background to the container.
+- `align-x` `align-y`: Aligns the background to the container.
   - Accepts `center`, `left`, `right`, `top`, `bottom` and percentage strings (e.g. `80%`).
   - `align-x`, `align-y` both defaults to `center`.